 Address: Boynton Canyon Trail, Sedona, AZ 86336, United States

-Entrance is charged per vehicle per day, and it’s done by the Secret Mountain Wilderness.
-The park is opened all year round and requires a Red Rock Pass to get in.
-Again, you can use the America the Beautiful Pass instead if you have one.
+Entrance is charged per vehicle daily, and the Secret Mountains Wilderness does it.
+The park is open all year round and requires a Red Rock Pass to get in.
+Again, you can use America the Beautiful Pass instead if you have one.

-The trail is one of the closest to Sedona and thanks to the good roads, you don’t have to bounce around in a jeep on your way to it.
-This also means that crowds build up fast due to the easy access.
+The trail is one of the closest to Sedona, thanks to the good roads.
+You don’t have to bounce around in a jeep on your way to it.
+This also means that crowds build up fast due to easy access.